 Multiple Attributes for Variations #

-If your variable products require several attributes (e.g., Color, Size, Material), ensure that each variation in your CSV file is properly aligned with the corresponding parent product.
+If your variable products require several attributes (e.g., Color, Size, Material), ensure that each variation in your Import file is properly aligned with the corresponding parent product.

-- CSV Structure: Each product variation needs to be specified in the CSV with its unique combination of attribute values, such as:
+- Import file Structure: Each product variation needs to be specified in the CSV with its unique combination of attribute values, such as:

 - Product SKU(for the parent product)